Being able to feel confident in your own skin is a feeling that we…

 Growing up as a millennial, I used to pride myself on how active and conscious I was about preserving and protecting the environment (I mean I was a Community and Environmental Sociology major in college so I thought I had a pretty good understanding of how to live a healthy life).
-I tried my best to eat healthily and live an active lifestyle to the best of my ability.
+I tried my best to eat healthy and live an active lifestyle to the best of my ability.
 And growing up in Wisconsin, this was no easy task.
 Life there consists of cheese, meat, beer, and sitting on a couch watching some type of sport since it’s too cold to go outside the majority of the time.

 Fortunately, I acquired the opportunity to leave the cold, harsh winters of Wisconsin and move to Denver, Colorado.
-All that I had ever heard about this place was how it was full of free spirited, down to earth people and that everybody in the country is flocking here.
+All that I had ever heard about this place was how it was full of free spirited, down-to-earth people and that everybody in the country is flocking here.
 I made a pact with myself that I would get into the best shape of my life and make conscious choices to live a healthy life (which at the time only meant food).

 However, I did not know my life would be turned upside down with how wrong I was about what a healthy life truly meant.

 My first few weeks in Denver, the universe aligned and I got a job working for Khus-Khus, a green beauty product business.
 This business creates all organic, sustainable products with no chemicals.
 I am actually pretty new to the green beauty movement so I had no idea how pure and amazing these products are for society and the environment as a whole.
 My first few days on the job consisted of bottling and packaging the products with a minimal understanding of what the products really were.
 My boss, Kristi, gave me a book that really made me question how I live my everyday life.

 Ayurveda The Science of Self-Healing by Dr. Vasant Lad